-In California, you can take certain actions to protect yourself from the financial repercussions of an accident, such as medical bills, lost income, pain and suffering, and more.
-These actions include the following:
+In California, you can take specific actions to protect yourself from the financial repercussions of an accident, such as medical bills, lost income, pain and suffering, and more.

-You can file a claim against the negligent party’s insurer.
+- You can file a claim against the negligent party’s insurer.

-Take legal action by filing a personal injury lawsuit against the negligent party.
+- Take legal action by filing a personal injury lawsuit against the negligent party.

 So, how does the status of fault-based states affect the actions that you can take to protect yourself from the financial consequences of a car accident?

 In no-fault states, regardless of who is responsible for the accident, a driver must file a claim against their own insurance provider to compensate for the damage.
 However, there are threshold requirements that the injured person must meet before they can proceed to file a claim against their insurance provider.

 In fault-based states, the insurance adjusters determine the degree of fault, and compensation to each party gets awarded according to that.
 Even when you’re at fault, you might be eligible to receive some compensation if you or your car accident attorney provide evidence of negligence by the other driver.

 What Is the Minimum Liability Coverage in California?

 You must comply with the bare minimum liability car insurance requirements when purchasing auto insurance.
 But why are there minimum liability requirements, and what are these in California?